Multimedia Datasets for Anomaly Detection: A Review: Video anomaly datasets

+Later datasets consist of more types of anomalies and scene variability such as UCSD~\cite{mahadevan2010anomaly}, AVENUE~\cite{lu2013abnormal}, ARENA~\cite{pets2014}, ShanghaiTech~\cite{luo2017revisit}.
+In contrast, some recently developed datasets are gigantic in terms of duration and variability of scene and events such as UCF-Crime~\cite{sultani2018real}, VIRAT~\cite{oh2011large}, LV~\cite{leyva2017lv}, ADOC~\cite{pranav2020day}, HTA~\cite{singh2020anomalous}, Rodriguez's~\cite{rodriguez2011data}, etc. They leverage the online sources of CCTV footage and public videos and curate large databases of realistic video clips from our daily life.
+They are equipped with a variety of events and actions in with complex scene settings.
+Some datasets are suitable for generic scene monitoring, such as UCSD~\cite{mahadevan2010anomaly}, ADOC~\cite{pranav2020day}, AVENUE~\cite{lu2013abnormal}, ShanghaiTech~\cite{luo2017revisit}, etc., while others are suitable for specific classes of anomaly detection such as Subway entrance/exit~\cite{adam2008robust}, UMN~\cite{xyz}, Web~\cite{xyz}, i-Lids~\cite{iLid}, etc. Further, few datasets such as UCF-Crime, LV, and NVIDIA AI CITY~\cite{nvidia} contain specific anomaly classes that are important for usage in frameworks for detecting life-threatening events.

-Table~\ref{tab:videoTableBig2} shows the following attributes: if the video is recorded in continuation, i.e., it is untrimmed (column 2), the dataset is recorded from how many locations (column 3), where is the data recorded (column 4), the recording location is indoor or outdoor (column 5), what is the density of people in the scene (column 6).
-Continuity (yes or no) and location (how many) helps to see the applicability of a dataset for the task at hand such as if the aim is to examine the context adaptation of anomaly detection framework, then the footage should be untrimmed as well as recorded at a single location~\cite{kumari2020multivariate}.
+Table~\ref{tab:videoTableBig4} presents a comparison of video anomaly datasets on various attributes of recorded videos such as continuity, duration, number of frames, number of video clips, resolution, frame rate, and camera motion.
+The datasets are listed in chronological order of their release year.
+Continuity (yes if untrimmed) information helps to see the applicability of a dataset for the task at hand.
+If the aim is to examine the context adaptation of anomaly detection framework, then the footage should be untrimmed as well as recorded at a single location~\cite{kumari2020multivariate,kumari2021situational}.
 The adaptive models need sufficient data to learn the context on their own and adapt over time; hence a dataset with too short clips from different spatial and temporal aspects is not useful for evaluation.
-For datasets having multiple recording locations, we mention the exact number of locations if countable or provided by authors; otherwise, we write it as multiple.
-Information about dataset collection scene, i.e., whether it is a mall or an airport or a traffic junction, etc., may help to choose scene-specific dataset for the evaluation of specific surveillance frameworks.
-Also, whether the dataset is recorded indoor or outdoor may help to evaluate the robustness or claim that the frameworks work in indoor and/or outdoor scenarios.
-Some works are specifically designed to handle crowded scenes, whereas some work only for low density of people; thus, the information of density in a dataset may help to choose suitable datasets for evaluations.
+The approximate amount of duration is also specified in the table.
+Some of the dataset papers do not specify the exact duration and some provide just the number of frames; hence that entry is vacant in the table.